-As the restored Christians are united with their brethren of the first resurrection who reigned with Christ on earth throughout His Millennial Kingdom, the Body of Christ will finally be unified, mature, whole, and full (see Eph.
+As the restored Christians are united with the blessed and holy believers of the first resurrection who reigned with Christ on earth throughout His Millennial Kingdom, the Body of Christ will finally be unified, mature, whole, and full (see Eph.
 4:13).
-Christ then hand[s] over the kingdom to God the Father, which, I believe the Scriptures show (but won’t detail herein) includes restored Israel:
+Christ then hand[s] over the kingdom to God the Father:

 24 Then the end will come, when he hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
 25 For he must reign until he has put all his enemies under his feet.
 26 The last enemy to be destroyed is death.
 27 For he “has put everything under his feet.”… 28 When he has done this, then the Son himself will be made subject to him who put everything under him, so that God may be all in all.
 (1 Cor.
 15:24-28)

-With all of Israel and all rebellious Christians fully restored, the first heaven and the first earth pass away, a new heaven and new earth appear, then the new Jerusalem comes down from heaven (Rev. 21), ushering in the glorious eternal state for all who are in Christ Jesus, the Lord.
+With all rebellious believers fully restored, the first heaven and the first earth pass away, a new heaven and new earth appear, then the new Jerusalem comes down from heaven (Rev. 21), ushering in the glorious eternal state for all who are in Christ Jesus, the Lord.
 Hallelujah!!
 Thank-You, Father!